apple/swift-homomorphic-encryption/Sources/PrivateInformationRetrieval/PrivateInformationRetrieval.docc/ReusingPirParameters.md

 We can configure the database processing to yield the same PIR configuration on small database updates.

 ### Requirements
-This example assumes that you have the following binaries available on your `$PATH`.
+This example assumes that you have the following binaries available on your `$PATH`:
-The binaries are:
  - `PIRGenerateDatabase`
  - `PIRProcessDatabase`